cschneider/Karaf-Tutorial/db/examplejpa/ReadMe.txt

 dbexample
 ---------

-Example how to access a DataSource using OSGi services and jdbc.
+Example how to access a DataSource using OSGi services and jpa.

 Build
 -----